naturerobots/mesh_navigation/README.md

 - `dijkstra_mesh_planner` contains a mesh planner plugin providing a path planning method based on Dijkstra's algorithm.
 It plans by using the edges of the mesh map.
 The propagation start a the goal pose, thus a path from every accessed vertex to the goal pose can be computed.
 This leads to a sub-optimal potential field, which highly depends on the mesh structure.

 - `cvp_mesh_planner` contains a Fast Marching Method (FMM) wave front path planner to take the 2D-manifold into account.
 This planner is able to plan over the surface, due to that it results in shorter paths than the `dijkstra_mesh_planner`, since it is not restricted to the edges or topology of the mesh.
 A comparison is shown below.
-Please refer to the paper `Continuous Shortest Path Vector Field Navigation on 3D Triangular Meshes for Mobile Robots` which is stated above.
+Please refer to the paper `Continuous Shortest Path Vector Field Navigation on 3D Triangular Meshes for Mobile Robots`.

 ## Mesh Map